Admission Guidelines for High School Enrichment Students

 - High School Enrichment students MUST complete a new Rio Hondo College application for each semester they attend until they graduate from high school.

-- Upon submission of the online application, the student will receive immediately a confirmation email that the application has been received and a second email upto 4 days later with their student ID number.
+- Upon submission of the online application, the student will immediately receive a confirmation email that the application has been received and a second email within 4 working days with their student ID number.

 Step 2 – Log on to your AccessRio and activate your RioMail